InnoFang/code-counter/README.md

 > **TIPS** Some output is ommited for dispaly

-Use a path or a file as input is your free, but choose one of them is enough.
+Use a path or a file input is your free, but choose one of them is enough.
-If you choose both of them at the same time, the `[-p PATH]` will be cover the `[-i INPUT]`.
+If you choose both of them at the same time, the option `[-p PATH]` will be cover the option `[-i INPUT]`.

 ### Also, you can specify an output path

-Just like this

 ```shell
 $ python code-counter.py -p code-counter -o result.txt